 In a world where data is the currency of communication, understanding network protocols becomes paramount.
 With this understanding, we embark on a journey to unravel the intricacies of these protocols, equipping ourselves with the knowledge to orchestrate seamless and efficient data flows within the complex web of modern networks.

-Introduction to Network Protocols
+Introduction to network protocols

 Network protocols are the lifeblood of modern communication systems, orchestrating the exchange of information between devices in a structured and standardized manner.
 They serve as a common language that devices use to understand each other's requests, responses, and messages.